rootVIII/boogle/README.md

 This script can help if you need to add a news-feed to your webapp/website with OG preview images.

-The script takes 10-15 minutes or so to execute.
+The script will take some time to execute.

 Tested with Chrome v103; provide absolute or relative path to the chromedriver binary (I prefer to keep it in project root).